Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.10.x.md

 `weight` fields will be honored, but it will only use the lowest `priority` field entries in the record.

+For DNS records returned with a TTL value of 0, Kong will default to caching these records for 1 second.
+Strict adherence to the requirement of not caching TTL 0 records could generate excessive query frequency to upstream DNS servers, leading to unsustainable load and potential service degradation.
+As a result, most DNS resolver implementations deviate from this requirement in practice.

 ### dns_resolver